nightconcept/any2/project/roadmap.md

 - [ ] `love.filesystem`: Provides an interface to the user's filesystem.
 - [ ] `love.graphics`: Drawing of shapes and images, management of screen geometry.
 - [ ] `love.image`: Provides an interface to decode encoded image data.
+- [ ] `love.joystick`: Provides an interface to connected joysticks.
 - [ ] `love.keyboard`: Provides an interface to the user's keyboard.
 - [ ] `love.mouse`: Provides an interface to the user's mouse.
 - [x] `love.timer`: Provides high-resolution timing functionality.